 What to look for:

-Flow control basics like Iterators, Paths, Scheduled triggers, and Wait steps.
+Flow control basics like branching, paths, scheduled triggers, and wait steps

-Top-level AI constructs that make it easy to do common tasks like extraction, translation, and summarization.
+Pre-built AI actions for common tasks like extraction, summarization, translation, and classification

 🖇 Integrations